Gjesdal Municipality: Coat of arms

 The coat of arms was granted on 15 March 1985.
 The official blazon is "Azure, a ram's head caboshed argent" (I blått et sølv værhode sett forfra).
 This means the arms have a blue field (background) and the charge is the head of a ram.
 The ram head has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The ram was chosen as a symbol because sheep breeding and wool manufacturing have both been important throughout the history of Gjesdal.
 The wool industry was centered in the village of Ålgård where wool, textile, and clothing businesses have thrived.
 It is also an old heraldic charge, that may be found in a number of 14th century Norwegian seals.
 It depicts almost identical arms in a seal from 1400 of one Aslak Tordsson.
 The arms were designed by Kai Wood Moe after a preliminary draft by Jørgen Otteren.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Gjesdal.
+The Church of Norway has two parishes (sokn) within Gjesdal Municipality.
 It is part of the Jæren prosti (deanery) in the Diocese of Stavanger.